 I don’t have a cleanliness fetish; I don’t have a designer home.
 I live in a house I make my home every day.
 Like bathing, it is a daily ritual.
 The home I create and the abundance I receive from it, I share with others when the mood strikes.
 Housekeeping is part of a living cycle, a way to stay in touch with the origin of things.

-Do you enjoy doing housework?
+Which housework chores do you enjoy doing?
 Does cleaning and housework give you joy or bore you to tears?
 Please join the conversation!

 Tags Creativity